flipflop133/crypto-script/README.md

 - ### Required
  - `currency`: string ("eur", "usd",...)
 - ### Optional
+ - `polybar`: bool (set to true for 100% compatibility with polybar)
  - `balance`: int (amount of coins you have)
  - `balance_precision`: int (digits after decimal)
  - `name`: bool (true or false)